TolgaSari/Semantic-Flow-Control-Simulator/README.md

-# Blind Spot: Semantic Localization for Ego Vehicles
+# Semantic Flow Control for Position tracking

-This project implements a semantic flow control strategy for task-oriented localization in autonomous vehicles.
-The focus is on reducing communication overhead without compromising localization accuracy, leveraging filters like Kalman and Semantic Kalman filters.
+This project implements a semantic flow control strategy for task-oriented localization for position tracking systems.
+The focus is on reducing communication overhead without compromising localization accuracy, leveraging filters like Kalman and Kalman filter with Semantic Flow Control.

 ## Features
 - **Semantic Flow Control**: Adjusts beacon transmissions based on uncertainty to reduce communication costs.